๐ŸฆพBiomedical Engineering I

 Hydrogel-Based Drug Delivery Systems

-• Three-dimensional polymer networks swell in water while maintaining structural integrity—can hold >90%>90\% water content
+Hydrogels are three-dimensional polymer networks that swell in water while maintaining structural integrity, sometimes holding >90%>90\% water content.
+This high water content makes them highly biocompatible with surrounding tissues.

 Targeted Delivery: Precision Medicine Engineering